Add a little vintage holiday flair to your decorating with this easy DIY Christmas banner – all you need are a few simple supplies!

 - Hot glue gun

 - Paper trimmer or craft knife and mat

 - Trim two pieces of paper for each pennant using the craft knife.
 Each pennant needs a 2" x 4" piece, and a 1.5" x 3.5" piece.

 - After trimming your paper, punch the pennant bottom with a "v" from each piece.
-I did about 20 of each size.
+Do about 20 of each side.